londonappleadmins/site/_posts/2020-11-11-18th-november-2020-anthony-reimer-autopkg-workshop.markdown

 title: 19th November 2020 - Writing AutoPkg recipes with Anthony Reimer (Zoom workshop)
 ---

 As we get used to the "new normal", it's more important than ever to focus on deploying the most up to date software.
 AutoPkg has been a mainstay of the Mac Admin toolbox since 2014 and we're delighted to host the awesome Anthony Reimer as he joins us all the way from Canada to lead a workshop that will take you to the next level!
-Thank you to the lovely folks at [ThoughtWorks](https://www.thoughtworks.com/) for sponsoring the Zoom Webinar session!
+Thank you to the lovely folks at [ThoughtWorks](https://www.thoughtworks.com/) for sponsoring the Zoom session!

 ## About the Workshop

 You’ve been using AutoPkg(r) to fetch the latest installers for software you deploy and perhaps even do some post-processing.
 But there are still a few apps that are not covered by the existing AutoPkg recipes publicly available that you would like to automate.

 This workshop is designed to help you fill that gap.
 We’ll cover the basics of how to read an existing recipe and some of the common ways to start building your own recipe.
 Then we will start building new recipes based on your suggestions.
 We will conclude with a brief discussion of next steps and how you can then share your creations with the world.

+This workshop is a sneak preview of Anthony's session at the [EveryWorld Conference](https://everyworld.com.au) in Australia 25 – 27 November.

 ## Technical Requirements